 Wash Your Hands After You Get To Your Gate

 Does this sound familiar?
-It’s obvious for us to be cautious on the actual airplane but think about how you got there.
-Places with a high level of human traffic include the check-in counter, security, duty free, dining locations, lounges, device charging areas, terminal seating areas, and of course, the bathroom.
+It’s obvious for us to be cautious about the actual airplane but think about how you got there.
+Places with a high level of human traffic include the check-in counter, security, duty-free, dining locations, lounges, device charging areas, terminal seating areas, and of course, the bathroom.
 The airline is doing their job to clean customer areas and we can do our part by cleaning off nasty microbes that can cause illness2

 Consider Wearing A Mask

 There is not a scientific consensus regarding the effectiveness of wearing a mask and preventing any form of viral respiratory infection; there’s even disagreement between the WHO and the CDC, two of the highest authorities regarding global healthy3.
 What is not under scrutiny is the prevention of spreading any bacteria to others.
 Coughs, sneezes, and face/mouth touching is a quick way to get germs from one place to another.
 Just because the germs you have don’t inflict harm doesn’t mean that the person sitting across the aisle on an airplane will have the same reaction if they float in their direction.

 Airlines are telling us that they have never cleaned airplanes like they are cleaning them today4 – this is great news!
 Just in case, it may be wise to carry a travel-sized pouch of disinfectant wipes.
 It’s a cheap investment that will buy you peace of mind for any length journey aboard a commercial flight.
 Think about the obvious places your fellow passenger’s touch: tray tables, seatbelts, armrests, window shades, in-flight magazines, etc. Also, don’t forget about the bathroom door, toilet seat/lid, and faucet handle(s).